B4mbus/nvim-headband/README.md

 I'd like me a winbar!
 ![Winbar default](../media/default.png)
-Although I'd like to see a little it more of the path..
+Although I'd like to see a little bit more of the path..
 ![Winbar with shortened path](../media/shortened_path.png) Hmmm..
 And it'd be nice if the location was on the right!
 ![Winbar with location on the right](../media/location_on_right.png)